JayaVerma/Olympics-Data-Analysis/README.md

 # About Me:
 I am Jaya Verma, currently pursuing engineering from Electronics and telecommunication branch from the University of Mumbai.
-I am a 5star coder in python at Hackerrank and intersted in Data Science and ML domain.
+I am a 5star coder in Python and 4star in SQL at Hackerrank and intersted in Data Science and ML domain.

 ### Connect me on
 Linkedin - https://www.linkedin.com/in/jaya0902verma